RPesenko/Azure_Files/Templates/Logic Apps/Blank Logic App/readme.md

-# Creating a blank Logic App with recurrance trigger
+# Creating a blank Logic App with recurrence trigger
 This template allows you to create a new logic app with a trigger to run on a recurring schedule.

 ## Deploy template with Powershell